cupnoodle/fluffyes/53-download-files-sequentially.md

-In the next section, we will discuss the usage of the DownloadOperation in a queue/
+In the next section, we will discuss the usage of the DownloadOperation in a queue.